-The construction of the new dwelling and access will require sensitive positioning to minimise the impacts on retained trees.
+The construction of the new dwellings, garages, driveway and parking will require sensitive positioning to minimise the impacts on retained trees.

-As such, applying BS5837 the root protection areas of retained trees (along with T1 and T2 which are due for removal) were calculated.
-These are shown on the Tree Constraints Plan (TCP) in Appendix III.
+As such, applying BS5837 the root protection areas of retained trees were calculated.
+These are shown on the TCP in Appendix III.